-Michel Gondry has long been considered an auteur possessed of profound skill bordering on greatness.
+Michel Gondry has long been considered an auteur of profound skill bordering on greatness.
 His reputation paints him as a free-form Gallic genius in complete control of his archly artistic tendencies and a commanding director capable of uniquely accomplished work.

 Indeed, in many respects, Eternal Sunshine of the Spotless Mind, a romantic sci-fi released in 2004, represented an apogee of his craft.
 Charlie Kauffman’s incredibly clever script served as the brains; Gondry’s creative sensibilities shaped its broken heart.